 As simple as this may sound, maintaining body temperature has taken millions of years to evolve.

-Beyond a certain amount of heat generated from metabolism, this requires a system that can generate additional heat in order to raise body temperature (e.g., to 37° C for humans, 42° C for birds).
+Beyond a certain amount of heat generated from metabolism, we require a system that can generate additional heat in order to raise body temperature (e.g., to 37° C or 98.6° F for humans and 42° C for birds).

-During cold, as outside temperature drops, blood vessels shrink to reduce heat loss and people curl up like a sphere, to minimize the exposed area of the body (sphere has minimum surface area for a given size).
+During cold, as outside temperature drops, blood vessels shrink to reduce heat loss and we tend to curl up like a sphere, to minimize the exposed area of the body (that's because a sphere has minimum surface area for a given size).

-In parallel, the body starts generating heat.
-At first through shivering, but then the baseline metabolic rate increases.
-Over time, the brown fat deposited around vital organs such as kidney, spinal cord and blood vessels starts to generate enough heat to raise the body temperature.
+In parallel, our body starts generating heat.
+At first by shivering, but then the baseline metabolic rate increases.
+Over time, brown fat deposited around vital organs such as kidney, spinal cord and blood vessels starts to generate enough heat to raise the body temperature.

-What if the outside temperature is too high?
+What if it's hot and the outside temperature is too high?

 The baseline metabolic rate, or BMR, is the lowest amount of energy necessary to stay alive.
 This would ideally be the minimum energy our body needs.